return007/yarc/README.md

  - The remote should work even when the devices are not in same network.
    For that, we need the yarc server to generate a QR code and the client app should connect to the device over the internet.

+ - Listen to the audio from phone itself (Use-case: wired earphones can be plugged in to mobile but the video would continue to play on the screen)